mkozjak/node-telnet-client/README.md

 ### Event: 'ready'

 Emitted when a socket connection is successfully established and the client is successfully connected to the specified remote host.
+A value of prompt is passed as the first argument to the callback.

 ### Event: 'writedone'